-System Attributes Definition LLTNodeld (system use only) Displays the node ID defined in the file. /etc/llttab.
-Type and dimension: integer-scalar LoadTimeCounter (system use only) ■ Default: Not applicable System-maintained internal counter of how many seconds the system load has been above LoadWarningLevel.
+System Attributes Definition LLTNodeld Displays the node ID defined in the file. (system use only) /etc/llttab.
+Type and dimension: integer-scalarDefault: Not applicable LoadTimeCounter (system use only) System-maintained internal counter of how many seconds the system load has been above LoadWarningLevel.
 This value resets to zero anytime system load drops below the value in LoadWarningLevel.
-If the cluster-level attribute Statistics is enabled, any change made to LoadTimeCounter does not affect VCS behavior. ■ Type and dimension: integer-scalar ■ Default: Not applicable LoadTimeThreshold (user-defined) How long the system load must remain at or above LoadWarningLevel before the LoadWarning trigger is fired.
+If the cluster-level attribute Statistics is enabled, any chang made to LoadTimeCounter does not affect VCS behavior.
+Type and dimension: integer-scalarDefault: Not applicable LoadTimeThreshold (user-defined) How long the system load must remain at or above LoadWarningLevel before the LoadWarning trigger is fired If set to 0 overload calculations are disabled.
+If the cluster-level attribute Statistics is enabled, any chang made to LoadTimeThreshold does not affect VCS behavior Type and dimension: integer-scalarDefault: 600 LoadWarningLevel (user-defined) A percentage of total capacity where load has reached a critical limit.
 If set to 0 overload calculations are disabled.
-If the cluster-level attribute Statistics is enabled, any change made to LoadTimeThreshold does not affect VCS behavior.
-Type and dimension: integer-scalar Default: 600 LoadWarningLevel (user-defined) A percentage of total capacity where load has reached a critical limit.
-If set to 0 overload calculations are disabled.
-For example, setting LoadWarningLevel = 80 sets the warning level to 80 percent.
+For example, setting LoadWarningLevel = 80 sets the warnin level to 80 percent.
 The value of this attribute can be set from 1 to 100.
 If set to 1, system load must equal 1 percent of system capacity to begin incrementing the LoadTimeCounter.
 If set to 100, system load must equal system capacity to increment the LoadTimeCounter.
-If the cluster-level attribute Statistics is enabled, any change made to LoadWarningLevel does not affect VCS behavior.
-Type and dimension: integer-scalar Default: 80
+If the cluster-level attribute Statistics is enabled, any chang made to LoadWarningLevel does not affect VCS behavior.
+Type and dimension: integer-scalarDefault: 80